 If you don’t have a garden at all, why not grow a few of your favourite herbs on your windowsill?
 Basil or parsley are easy to grow, and it’s so nice having fresh herbs to add to your homemade pizza or fish pie!

 And, believe it or not, we’ve even got a solution for growing herbs on your drainpipe!
-Check out our Clever Pots range – simply clip to your drainpipe, add a pot and start growing.
-You can read all about them in our brilliant Clever Pots blog.
+Check out our wilko Clever Pots Downpipe Plant Pot – simply clip to your drainpipe, add a pot and start growing.
+Read all about our Clever Pots range in our brilliant Clever Pots blog.

 As long as you choose a good sized container and you have the right compost, you have the perfect foundation for a successful yield.
 In fact, a lot of vegetables including peppers, cucumbers and aubergines really flourish in containers.